RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2022-09-21-RLStudio_cartpole_refinement.md

   - Initial state attributes (cart position, pole angle, cart velocity and pole velocity) set between -0.2 and 0.2 except when:
     - The pole angular velocity and the cart velocity are set close to the opposite boundary (e.g cart velocity=-0.18 and pole angular velocity=0.19)
     - The pole angular velocity and pole position are set close to the same boundary (e.g pole position = 0.19 and pole angular velocity=0.17))
-  - The pole is not able to keep vertical for the 500 iterations.
-However, we observed that it is able to reach 400 steps when configured with:
+  - The pole is able to keep up when
+    - frequency of perturbations is in 20% of control iterations with low intense (and not bad performance also with 30%)
-    - random perturbation frequency a 10% of the iteration controls
+    - being the frequency of 10% of control iterations, the intensity is two times bigger than the agent actions
-    - random perturbation intensity configured to 1

-    The performance decrease considerably when incrementing any of the two configuration variables